ALLERGY FRIENDLY BREAD COOKBOOK

 To view the interactive version and use the clickable links, you will need to use Adobe Acrobat Reader (available for most devices and operating systems) – some other options may also work.

 Yes, absolutely!
-Although this was designed as an eBook it can be printed out.
-It is designed to be printed on A4 paper, with double-sided colour printing so that it most closely resembles a book or magazine.
-Please keep in mind that it has not been designed as a printed book, so the print quality will depend on the printing service you use.
+Although this was designed as an eBook, it can be printed out.
+It is formatted to be printed on A4 paper, with double-sided colour printing so that it most closely resembles a book or magazine.
+Please keep in mind that it has not been created as a printed book, so the print quality will depend on the printing service you use.
 The best file to print is the one with the higher file size.

 PayPal is one option and major credit cards can also be used – Stripe provides the payment gateway.